Islamic State issues video of beheading of U.S. hostage

 On Aug.
 24, al Qaeda-linked Nusra Front militants in Syria freed an American writer, Peter Theo Curtis, who had been missing since 2012, following what officials said were efforts by the Gulf Arab state of Qatar to secure his release.

-A U.S. government source told Reuters that a criminal investigation being conducted by the Justice Department into the killing of Foley was certain to be extended to include Sotloff.
+A U.S. government source told Reuters that a criminal probe by the Justice Department into Foley's killing was certain to be extended to include Sotloff.

-A person with ties to Islamic State in Diyala province said the group had suffered badly in northern Iraq since U.S. air strikes began last month, ahead of the filmed execution of Foley and grisly video of the beheading of a Kurdish soldier.

-“The defeat of the Islamic State in the battle of Mosul Dam contributed to a deflating of the morale of its fighters and the American strikes have also succeeded in restricting their field operations," the man, who spoke on condition of anonymity, said.

-"The initiative is not with Islamic State anymore, it’s with their enemy now."

-(Additional reporting by Noah Browning, Mark Hosenball, Ned Parker, Andrew Osborn, Victoria Cavaliere and John Irish; Writing by William Maclean and Will Dunham; Editing by Mark Heinrich and Peter Cooney)
+(Additional reporting by Noah Browning, Mark Hosenball, Ned Parker, Andrew Osborn, Victoria Cavaliere, John Irish and Jennifer Atkinson; Writing by William Maclean and Will Dunham; Editing by Mark Heinrich, Peter Cooney, Eric Beech and Clarence Fernandez)